 Natural materials can self-regulate by using resources in the surrounding environment; for example, bones use cell signals to control the addition or removal of minerals taken from the blood around them.
 Inspired by these natural materials, Kang and colleagues sought to create a materials system that could add minerals in response to applied stress.

 The team started off by using materials that can convert mechanical forces into electrical charges as scaffolds, or support structures, that can create charges proportional to external force placed on them.
 The team’s hope was that these charges could serve as signals for the materials to start mineralization from mineral ions in the environment.

 Kang and colleagues immersed polymer films of these materials in a simulated body fluid mimicking ionic concentrations of human blood plasma.
 After the materials were incubated in the simulated body fluid, minerals started forming on the surfaces.
 The team also discovered that they could control the types of minerals formed by controlling the fluid’s ion composition.

 The team then set up a beam anchored on one end to gradually increase stress from one end of the materials to the other and found that regions with more stress had more mineral buildup; the mineral height was proportional to the square root of stress applied.

 “Our findings can pave the way for a new class of self-regenerating materials that can self-reinforce damaged areas,” says Kang.
-Kang hopes that these materials can someday be used as scaffolds to accelerate treatment of bone-related disease or fracture, smart resins for dental treatments or other similar applications.
+Kang hopes that these materials can someday be used as scaffolds to accelerate the treatment of bone-related disease or fracture, smart resins for dental treatments, or other similar applications.